Wanted Pittsburgh man arrested after police chase ends with vehicle in pool

 "Prior to approaching Neal, the deputies confirmed his identity through his vehicle registration and also confirmed that Neal was wanted by Braddock Borough Police for a firearms violation," the news release said.

-When deputies approached Neal, they said he flashed a handgun from his coat pocket and refused to exit his vehicle.
-The release said deputies tried to remove him from the vehicle but he drove off, hitting a trailer and a building in a construction area.
+When deputies approached Neal, they said he pulled a handgun from his coat pocket and dropped it in the back seat before trying to reach for it.
+Deputies tried to remove him from the vehicle but he drove off, hitting a trailer and a building in a construction area.
 The release added that deputies could not find Neal's vehicle and he was considered wanted.

 Officials said Neal, who listed addresses in Braddock and Pittsburgh's West End neighborhood, will now face more charges in connection with the incidents.